neondatabase/autoscaling/pkg/plugin/ARCHITECTURE.md

 * `ARCHITECTURE.md` — this file :)
 * [`config.go`] — definition of the `config` type, plus entrypoints for setting up update watching/handling and config validation.
+* [`dumpstate.go`] — HTTP server, types, and conversions for dumping all internal state
 * [`plugin.go`] — scheduler plugin interface implementations, plus type definition for `AutoscaleEnforcer`, the type implementing the `framework.*Plugin` interfaces.
 * [`queue.go`] — implementation of a metrics-based priority queue to select migration targets.
 Uses